Animal Subjects Research (Graduate)

 In the case of funded projects, failure to obtain approval for research could result in cancellation of current and future funding.
 Furthermore, any non-approved research, which is conducted by individuals associated with the University (student, faculty, etc.) exposes the researchers as well as the University to legal action.

-Please review all of the information at the Animal Care and Use website.
+Review all of the information available on the Animal Care and Use website.